nikelin/bravenewworld-assignment-socialnetwork/README.md

 Ideally, we want much deeper discovery and intersections.
 But in most cases we are limited by data providers (Facebook) constraints.

+#### Selenium and improved way of fetching user's data

+Due to strict oficial Facebook API